 It is the most basic form of insurance you can get in the UAE.
 Third-Party Liability ensures that others on the road are protected against your negligence.
-If an accident was caused by your mistake then third-party liability covers their medical expenses and vehicle damage.
+If an accident was caused by your mistake, third-party Liability covers their medical expenses and vehicle damage.

-It does not, however, cover any damages, or injuries incurred by you.
+It does not, however, cover any damages or injuries incurred by you.
 This fact makes third-party liability insurance a risky investment.
 It is equivalent to having no security or protection at all.
 But for some, it works.
-Those who have a regular route, or use their cars very frequently, it makes more sense to have the minimum insurance because they don’t run too much risk.
+For those who have a regular route or use their cars frequently, it makes more sense to have the minimum insurance because they don’t run too much risk.
 For others, there is another option.

-Comprehensive coverage encompasses all that is good about third-party liability and adds to it.
+Comprehensive coverage encompasses all that is good about third-party Liability and adds to it.
 It includes security for others on the road but also safeguards your interests.
 Damage to your vehicle and personal injuries are covered.
 Extra features can be added to any policy to make it more secure.
-Comprehensive coverage is on the expensive side but costs can be mitigated if extra add-ons are kept to a minimum.
+Comprehensive coverage is expensive, but costs can be mitigated if extra add-ons are kept to a minimum.

 Another thing you’ll find when looking for motor insurance in Dubai is the word takaful.
-Takaful, essentially, is a pool system in which participant pool funds to care for each other in times of need.
+Takaful is a pool system in which participants pool funds to care for each other in times of need.
 Takaful is based on Shariah law.
 It expands on the Islamic beliefs that a community is responsible for the individuals that reside within.

 Takaful is an alternative to traditional insurance.
-Since the UAE is predominantly a Muslim country it is very common to find takaful insurance and Islamic banking in the region.
+Since the UAE is predominantly a Muslim country, it is common to find takaful insurance and Islamic banking in the region.